 For years, businesses delivering age-restricted services online have gotten away with hiding behind a tick box.
 But it seems that governments are waking up to the dangers caused by exposing minors to age-restricted content.
-New legislation is starting to enforce more stringent online age verification measures across social media, dating, gaming and adult content sites.
+New legislation is starting to enforce more stringent online age verification for social media , dating, gaming and adult content sites.

 But what does this mean for the operators of those sites?
 How do they verify a user’s age without adding friction to their carefully crafted user experience?
 In a world where 40% of users are said to abandon a website if it takes more than 3 seconds to load, how do you stay competitive and protect your users with proper age-gating?